denni5x/DBToolsDist/README.md

 - **Create Tool**: A tool to create multiple blueprints of assets which are aligned in a grid pattern.
 - **Blueprint To Schematic Tool**: A tool to bulk convert blueprints into schematics.
 - **Schematic To Blueprint Tool**: A tool to bulk convert schematics into blueprints.
+- **Blueprint To Path Tool**: A tool to paste blueprints along a given path, with a certain distance to each other

 ## Installation: